clic-ub/DETESTS-Dis/README.md

 ## 10. Submission format

 An example of the submission format is shown in `data/sample` for both tasks with hard and soft labels.
-`Examples.ipynb` shows how to transform the predictions to the appropiate format, as well as en example of the officail evaluation metrics.
+`Examples.ipynb` shows how to transform the predictions to the appropiate format, as well as en example of the official evaluation metrics.